Automate DDNS on AWS with Docker

 Create a folder like

-to put the following configs on your computer with docker. -
+ddns-aws-route53to put the following configs on your computer with docker. -

 In AWS, create a user in IAM with the following policy.
 Make sure to replace

-with your Route53 Hosted zone ID for the domain you wish to update.
+HOSTED_ZONE_IDwith your Route53 Hosted zone ID for the domain you wish to update.
 This policy allows you to change any and all records for the domain.
 You may wish to restrict this further.
-Finally, generate access keys for this new user.{ "Version": "2012-10-17", "Statement": [ { "Action": [ "route53:ChangeResourceRecordSets", "route53:ListResourceRecordSets" ], "Effect": "Allow", "Resource": "arn:aws:route53:::hostedzone/HOSTED_ZONE_ID" } ] }
+Finally, generate access keys for this new user.{ "Version": "2012-10-17", "Statement": [ { "Action": [ "route53:ChangeResourceRecordSets", "route53:ListResourceRecordSets" ], "Effect": "Allow", "Resource": "arn:aws:route53:::hostedzone/HOSTED_ZONE_ID" } ] } -

 Create a

-.credentials: accessKeyID: "ACCESS_KEY_ID" secretAccessKey: "SECRET_ACCESS_KEY" route53: hostedZoneID: "HOSTED_ZONE_ID" recordsSet: - name: "DOMAIN_NAME." type: "A" ttl: 300
+ddns-route53.ymlfile in theddns-aws-route53folder with the template below.
+RepuaceACCESS_KEY_IDandSECRET_ACCESS_KEYwith the credentials from the previous step Also, include theHOSTED_ZONE_IDand correspondingDOMAIN_NAME.
+Do not delete the trailing..credentials: accessKeyID: "ACCESS_KEY_ID" secretAccessKey: "SECRET_ACCESS_KEY" route53: hostedZoneID: "HOSTED_ZONE_ID" recordsSet: - name: "DOMAIN_NAME." type: "A" ttl: 300 -

 Create a

-as neededversion: "3.5" services: ddns-route53: image: crazymax/ddns-route53:latest container_name: ddns-route53 volumes: - "./ddns-route53.yml:/ddns-route53.yml:ro" environment: - "TZ=America/New_York" - "SCHEDULE=*/5 * * * *" - "LOG_LEVEL=info" - "LOG_JSON=false" restart: always
+docker-compose.ymlfile.
+Update theTZas neededversion: "3.5" services: ddns-route53: image: crazymax/ddns-route53:latest container_name: ddns-route53 volumes: - "./ddns-route53.yml:/ddns-route53.yml:ro" environment: - "TZ=America/New_York" - "SCHEDULE=*/5 * * * *" - "LOG_LEVEL=info" - "LOG_JSON=false" restart: always -

 Run

-.
+docker compose up -dwhile in theddns-aws-route53.
 This will start the ddns-route53 container with the settings from your configuration file.
 Check the logs for any errors.

 Note: You may need to actually create the entry first in order to update it.
-Go to Route53 and create the A record for your DOMAIN_NAME
+Go to Route53 and create the A record for your DOMAIN_NAME from before and give it a made up address.
+Rerun your container and then refresh Route53 to see if the update applied with the correct IP.

 OG documentation on the docker container is here (opens in a new tab) for reference but a bit out dated.